AlbertoJBC/pl-emnist/README.md

-# pl-emnist
-Image classification using PyTorch Lightning and the EMNIST dataset.
+# Image classification using PyTorch Lightning and the EMNIST dataset.